couchbase/query/docs/n1ql-select.md

     * Removed _ in type checking and conversion function names
 * 2014-09-01 - Reserved words
     * Added INCLUDE and EXCLUDE as reserved words
+* 2014-09-06 - Reserved words
+    * Added VALUE as a reserved word

 ### Open issues